+Scouting for food Book and magazine drives

+Assist with council and district activities

+Remember others during the holidays

+Litter cleanup and beautification

+Assist the elderly

+Pet shelters

+Serving food

+Safety related projects

-Scouting for foodBook and magazine drivesAssist with council and district activitiesAssist the elderlyRemember others during the holidaysPet sheltersLitter cleanup and beautificationServing foodSafety related projectsServing foodAssist (not participation) local youth sports groupsRepair and maintenance of homes, buildings and offices of worthy causes including ScoutingAssisting medical information distribution and drives (such as blood donations)Serving food
+Assist (not participation) local youth sports groups

+Repair and maintenance of homes, buildings and offices of worthy causes including Scouting

+Assisting medical information distribution and drives (such as blood donations)

-Recruiting new Scouts-Objective #2
+Recruiting new Scouts-Objective # 2

 What other dates need to be on the planning calendar?
 Some very important dates are associated with recruiting new Scouts.
 Your unit should have a series of recruiting events, activities like school nights, a signup table at events at your sponsor's location (if applicable) or a community recruiting roundup.
 Place these dates on your planning calendar.
 One of the troop committee members should be the troop membership chair and, while working on their Training Award provides leadership for membership.
 Look at Objective # 2, Building Scouting: Recruit new youth into the troop in order to grow membership provides recruiting goals to consider.
 A troop can create entire new patrols through recruiting.
 Or, Scouts can be added to existing patrols, discuss with the PLC which works best for your troop.
 Be sure to invite the parents of any new Scout to the next troop committee meeting and have a job for them to do.
 Preparing a membership plan that includes recruiting activities or using a personalized recruiting method and having an up-to-date PIN on the "Be a Scout" website qualifies as Bronze level.
 Being Bronze and having 25 registered Scouts or a gain of just one scout is the Silver level and a gain of 5% or having 35 registered Scouts is Gold.
-Your unit membership plan needs to address the number of new Scouts expected so the unit is prepared.
+Your unit membership plan should list where and how recruiting is to be done and who is responsible.
+The membership plan needs to address the number of new Scouts expected so the unit is prepared.